AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

     This option is not available if you are viewing image sets, spin sets, or mixed media sets.

-* **[!UICONTROL Width]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Width]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

-* **[!UICONTROL Height]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Height]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

 ### Interactive Media Component {#interactive-media-component}

-Interactive Media component is for those assets that have interactivity on them such hotspots or image maps.
+The Interactive Media component is for those assets that have interactivity on them, such as hotspots or image maps.
 If you have an interactive image, interactive video, or carousel banner, use the **[!UICONTROL Interactive Media]** component.

 The Interactive Media component is smart.
 Whether you add an image or a video, you have various options.
 In addition, the viewer is responsive - the size of the screen changes automatically based on-screen size.
 All viewers are HTML5 viewers.